drehnstrom/spanner-examples/spanner-labs/7-Deploying Spanner Applications with Cloud Functions and Cloud Run/instructions/en.md

 gcloud spanner databases create pets-db --instance=emulator-instance --database-dialect=GOOGLE_STANDARD_SQL --ddl-file=./pets-db-schema.sql
 ```

-4. To have the code from the Python client library use the emulator, the `SPANNER_EMULATOR_HOST` environment variable needs to be set.
+4. To have the code from the Python client library use the emulator, the `SPANNER_EMULATOR_HOST` environment variable must be set.
 Run the following code now to do that.

 ```
 export SPANNER_EMULATOR_HOST=localhost:9010
 ```

 ## Task 5.
-Writing a REST API for the Spanner Pets Database
+Writing a REST API for the Spanner Pets database

-1. Create create a folder for the Cloud Run program files, and add create the files needed.
+1. Create create a folder for the Cloud Run program files and add the files needed.

 ```
 mkdir ~/lab-files/cloud-run